 Many email hosting service providers even provide you with anti-spam and anti-virus tools.
 If that isn’t sufficient, you can also work with cybersecurity experts like Sucuri to secure your mail server.

-This advantage is something from which many smaller organizations can benefit.
-Even if you’re running a solopreneurship, you can establish multiple email accounts such as sales@yourcompany.com, support@yourcompany.com, and admin@yourcompany.com to give off a more professional appearance.
+This advantage benefits many smaller organizations.
+Even if you’re running a solopreneurship, you can establish multiple email accounts such as sales@yourcompany.com, support@yourcompany.com, and admin@yourcompany.com to appear more professional.

-Even better is the fact you can link everything, so you only need to handle a single email account in reality.
-It’s something advantageous and with minimal downside at all.
+Even better, you can link everything so you only need to handle a single email account in reality.
+It’s highly convenient and comes with minimal downside.

-The final advantage of hosting your email is that it’s generally more cost-effective than professional email services, especially at scale.
+Hosting your email is generally more cost-effective than professional email services, especially at scale.
 Most professional email services charge on a per-account basis.
 Imagine if it costs $10 per user each month, and you have five staff.

 Hosting your emails means paying a single flat rate and partitioning it between as many users as you want.
 You don’t need to be concerned about increasing your overhead each time your headcount rises.